 Social media has grown exponentially in recent years and there is no sign that the growth is slowing down.
 As of the end of 2017, there were a combined 6.14 Billion social networkers on the top 15 social media sites.
 There are over 2B(January 18) users on Facebook alone!

-What can social media do for your brand?
+Why is using social media important for business?
 It can:

-- Attach a “human face” to your company
+- It can attach a “human face” to your company

-- Engage visitors by having them contribute content
+- It engages visitors by having them contribute content

-- Inform the public about new products and services… and special offerings
+- A social media channel informs the public about new products and services… and special offerings

 Putting a “human face” on your company